Tejaswini-1407/picksmart-dummy/README.md

 # PickSmart – Dummy E-Commerce with Razorpay

-## 🛍️ What this project does
+About the Project

-PickSmart is a simple e-commerce web application where users can:
+PickSmart is a simple full-stack e-commerce web application that allows users to:

-* Browse products
+Browse products
-* Add items to cart
+Add items to cart
-* Checkout using Razorpay (test mode)
+Checkout using Razorpay (test mode)
-* View payment success or failure pages
+View payment success or failure pages

+This project demonstrates payment gateway integration, cart management, and full-stack deployment.

+✨ Features
+🛒 Add to Cart (localStorage-based)
+💳 Razorpay Payment Integration
+✅ Payment Success Page
+🌐 Fully Deployed on Render
+🎨 Clean and Responsive UI

 ---